How To Write Alt Text For Memes

 Reaction images are often simple and don’t have a lot of text— they are meant to be used alongside an accompanying text caption.
 Here are some examples of how to write alt text for reaction images:

-• A seven year old boy making a heart shape with his hands and smiling at the camera
+• A seven year old boy making a heart shape with his hands and smiling

 Text threads and storytimes